 RILA: What is Bridges?

-Shebtufi: Bridges is a non-profit organization that helps people with disabilities obtain job placement and maintain job retention.
-We work to simultaneously engaging employers and empowering youth.
+Shebtufi: Bridges is a non-profit organization that helps young people with disabilities obtain job placement and maintain job retention.
+We work to simultaneously engage employers and empowering youth.

 RILA: Which retailers does Bridges currently work with?

-Shebtufi: Bridges works with many retailers including Albertsons, Bed Bath and Beyond, Best Buy, Big Lots, Burlington, Costco, DICK’s Sporting Goods, Dollar General, Dollar Tree, Express, Footlocker, Gap, H&M, JCPenney, Kohl's, Levi Strauss, Lowe's, Macy’s, Nordstrom.
-PartyCity, PetCo, PUMA, Qurate, REI, Rite Aid, Ross, Sally Beauty, Sephora, Talbots, Target, The Home Depot, Kroger, TJX, Ulta, Walgreen Co., Walmart and Williams-Sonoma.
-I established and lead's employer partnership with Mariano’s (a subsidiary of Kroger).
-Currently we have grown to work with 12 local stores.
+Shebtufi: Bridges works with many retailers including Albertsons, Bed Bath and Beyond, Best Buy, Big Lots, Burlington, Costco, DICK’s Sporting Goods, Dollar General, Dollar Tree, Express, Footlocker, Gap, H&M, JCPenney, Kohl's, Levi Strauss, Lowe's, Macy’s, Nordstrom, PartyCity, PetCo, PUMA, Qurate, REI, Rite Aid, Ross, Sally Beauty, Sephora, Talbots, Target, The Home Depot, Kroger, TJX, Ulta, Walgreen Co., Walmart and Williams-Sonoma.
+I establish and lead an employer partnership with Mariano’s (a subsidiary of Kroger).
+Currently we work with 12 local stores.

 RILA: Once a Bridges participant is placed with a retailer, how does Bridges work with the retailer to support both retailers and participants?